Critics' Choice Super Award for Best Actor in a Superhero Movie

 The Critics' Choice Super Award for Best Actor in a Superhero Movie is an award presented by the Critics Choice Association to the best performance by an actor in a superhero film.

-This award was first presented in 2021 to Ewan McGregor for his role as Roman Sionis / Black Mask on Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn).
+This award was first presented in 2021 to Ewan McGregor for his role as Roman Sionis / Black Mask in Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn).

-The current recipient of the award is Hugh Jackman for his role as Logan / Wolverine in Deadpool & Wolverine.
+The current recipient of the award is David Corenswet for his role as Clark Kent / Superman in Superman.